SolaceSamples/solace-samples-java-jcsmp/README.md

  *File -> Import -> Existing projects into workspace*

-Browse to the *'solace-getting-started-java'* root directory.
+Browse to the *'solace-samples-java'* root directory.
 All projects should import free of errors.

 ## Using IntelliJ IDEA